 Andrew Grueschow is a LA based percussionist with an interest in music the world over.
 He has traveled to Ghana, West Africa several times.
 Studying the music of the Ewe and the Dagombas, and recording traditional drumming for Zadonu Records.
 Andrew is a faculty member at California Institute of Arts, where he teaches in the African Music and Dance department and the World Percussion department.
 For the last 20 years Andrew has been teaching percussion based workshops.
 Often focusing on the music of Ghana and composition/performance of original works, in schools throughout Southern California for the Music Center Education Division, Segerstorm Center for the Performing Arts, LA County Office of Education, and Los Angeles Philharmonic.

-These student workshops will empower students to score a story.
+He has been actively involved in curriculum and lesson plan development for all of the arts institutions he is affiliated with.
+Andrew has extensive experience leading teacher professional development with the Music Center, Segerstrom Center for the Arts, Skirball Cultural Center, Los Angeles Philharmonic, and special projects such as the Music Learning National Consortium LLSN & Technology Enhanced Arts Learning TEAL.
+"Scoring a Story" These student workshops will empower students to score a story.
 Students will create their own patterns, and make choices about the elements of music to create their own original music that will pair with a story that is appropriate for their grade level.
 We will work as a large group to practice ideas, and then do independent creative work in small groups, scoring individual parts of the story.
 The small group work gives us a chance to engage many of the speaking and listening aspects of common core, and as students are making choices about their musical elements, they will be asked to show evidence in the text of their story to drive their musical choices.
 All aspects of the VAPA music standards are covered, as students engage the playing of music, but also the literacy of music (reading and writing their own patterns).
 Along with the focus of building student’s musical skill, teachers will also gain understanding of the social-personal development that music making can facilitate (focus, teamwork, listening, etc.), and integrating through parallel processes between music and other curriculum areas (tracking, decoding…).